elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 ## AppCenter

 As we work towards our continual goal of better supporting alternative app stores, one of the challenges is ensuring that you remain safe while using apps from stores with differing security and privacy policies.
 In elementary OS, the supported app packaging format is Flatpak which gives us several tools to that end, including the ability to report back to you when apps have advanced access that could leave you vulnerable.
-In OS 7.1, AppCenter will now inform you if an app can can read your location without asking first, if it can access system folders or your home folder, if it can read and write system settings, or if it could possibly escape the sandbox altogether.
+In OS 7.1, AppCenter will now inform you if an app can can:

+- Read your location without asking first
+- Access system folders or your home folder
+- Read and write system settings
+- Possibly escape the sandbox altogether

 For certain types of administrative apps, having advanced system permissions makes sense, but our goal is to keep you informed and ensure that apps are always operating with your consent.